Stackclash/5e-vault/5. Mechanics/Races/Shadar Kai.md

 You don't need to sleep, and magic can't put you to sleep.
 You can finish a long rest in 4 hours if you spend those hours in a trancelike meditation, during which you retain consciousness.

-Whenever you finish this trance, you can gain two proficiencies that you don't have, each one with a weapon or a tool of your choice selected from the Player's Handbook.
+Whenever you finish this trance, you can gain two proficiencies that you don't have, each one with a "weapon" or a "tool" of your choice selected from the Player's Handbook.
 You mystically acquire these proficiencies by drawing them from shared elven memory, and you retain them until you finish your next long rest.

 ## Description